Alka Lamba appears before police in Rupnagar, Punjab Cong leaders stage protest | Politics

 - India

-Congress leader Alka Lamba, booked over ''inflammatory statements'' against Delhi Chief Minister Arvind Kejriwal, appeared before the police here on Wednesday as party workers held a protest outside the SSP office over the matter.
+Congress leader Alka Lamba, summoned over a case of ''inflammatory statements'' against Delhi Chief Minister Arvind Kejriwal, appeared before the police here on Wednesday as party workers held a protest outside the SSP office over the matter.

-The case was lodged against former AAP leader Kumar Vishwas and Lamba in Rupnagar town's Sadar police station on April 12.
+The case was lodged against former AAP leader Kumar Vishwas in Rupnagar town's Sadar police station on April 12.

 Ahead of the Assembly polls, Vishwas had accused Kejriwal of supporting separatists.
 Lamba has been accused of backing the remarks made by Vishwas.